NiryoRobotics/ned_ros/sphinx_doc/source/python_ros_wrapper/examples_vision.rst

 To realize the following examples, you need to have create a workspace.

-As the examples start always the same, there is the code you need to add at the beginning of all of them: ::
+As the examples always start the same way, there is the code you need to add at the beginning of all of them: ::

     #!/usr/bin/env python